Bulraku/Tu-Quy.Lai/_posts/2016-10-10-getting-started.md

 This project is a stylized 3D environment prop based on a cat café window design.
 The objective was to practice prop modeling, UV mapping, texturing, and presentation workflows using Autodesk Maya and Adobe Substance 3D Painter.

 The asset focuses on a cozy, stylized visual style with rounded shapes, pastel colors, wood materials, and decorative cat-themed forms.
-The goal was to translate the original concept into a readable 3D asset while maintaining its playful and inviting appearance.
+The goal was to translate the original concept into a readable 3D asset while maintaining its playful and inviting appearance while maintainin the look that the same window has been in use for a while with signs of wear.

 ## Software Used